cert-orangecyberdefense/datalake-hunter/README.md

 - A file with a value on each line
 - A queryhash from Datalake

+Check `dtl_hunter create -h` for information on the available options for this sub-command.

 ### Example

 Using the following command, a bloom filter named `dangerous_ip.bloom` will be created in the current directory from a text file `dangerous_ip.txt` which contains one value per line.
 A false positive rate of `0.0001` is used.